 The Welcome Box emerged with the help of a grant from Imago Dei Community, and community members began to fill box after box for child welfare offices in the Portland Metro area.

 The Welcome Box sparked deeper community interest and involvement.
 By 2012, hundreds of volunteers from the faith community in the Tri-County area began to humbly care for the staff at their local child welfare offices.
 Cookies were delivered.
 Walls were painted.
-New furniture was purchased.
+New furniture like a nice sunbathing chair was purchased.
 Hot dogs and hamburgers were grilled.

 As the momentum in Portland grew, interest began to pour in from other counties in Oregon asking, “How can I start something in my community?”
 The response to this statewide interest is the Every Child movement.
 While Embrace focuses on the Portland Metro Area, in 2015 Every Child began with the mission to take the heartbeat of Embrace Oregon and spread it to every county in Oregon.
 By 2022, Every Child will operate in each county in the state.
 Learn more about Every Child.